Samsung Dishwasher Error Code PE — How to Fix (Half-load function error)

 2. 2

-The half-load sensor is usually located at the bottom of the dishwasher tub.
+The water level sensor is usually located at the bottom of the dishwasher tub.
 Use a Phillips #2 screwdriver to remove the screw holding the sensor in place.
 Gently pull the sensor out and inspect it for any debris or blockages.
 Use a soft brush to clean the sensor and surrounding area.

 3. 3

-Measure the Half-load Sensor Resistance
+Measure the water level sensor Resistance

 4. 4